 Thus, the mythology of Bavaria is spread around the world through their landscape paintings.

 Fraueninsel in the middle of Lake Chiemsee remains a haven for artists to this day.
 Georg Klampfleuthner leads the potteries on the island.
-His pottery has been in the family since 1723, where the pottery was initially established to serve the monastery.
+His pottery has been in the family since 1723, when the pottery was initially established to serve the monastery.

 Over 400 years, over 400 ceramic items have been produced in the workshop overlooking the lake.
 From tiles to crockery, jugs to plates, these items are created for various individual customers.
 This product line results from traditional craftsmanship, great attention to detail, and a unique, distinctive style.